manugv/LSE/README.md

-* Linear Stochastic estimate code that was developed my PhD in 2013.
+* Linear Stochastic estimate code that was developed during my PhD in 2013.

 This code computes the linear estimate coefficients ($L_{ij}$) to compute conditional eddies.
 This is computed using equation 2.2 in document (thesis) https://doi.org/10.4233/uuid:e9962229-d045-4614-876e-de3e7e5f188f